chandanhpcic/docs/source/contribute.rst

 Support Contract
 ----------------
-with a support contract we support you and you support us as OPNsense is fully supported by Deciso.
+with a support contract we support you and you support us as OPNsense is fully supported by Reticen8.

-For support options see `OPNsense Commercial Support <https://opnsense.org/support-overview/commercial-support/>`__
+For support options see `OPNsense Commercial Support <https://reticen8.com/support-overview/commercial-support/>`__

 ------------------